 From my own experience, I have always highly valued working with professional engineers, knowing that they are reliable and have worked hard to get to where they are.
 I would like to see more engineers go for professional status.

-Clients are more frequently demanding that engineers are professionally registered as either a Chartered Engineer (CEng) or Incorporated Engineer.
+Clients are demanding more frequently that engineers are professionally registered as either a CEng or IEng.
 Being an IEng is another box ticked for potential business wins.
-I am urging my fellow self-employed engineers to do the same to make them stand out in the increasingly competitive job market.
+I urge my fellow self-employed engineers to do the same to make them stand out in the increasingly competitive job market.

 HM Revenue & Customs also acknowledges the positive impact of professional registration, by allowing any costs incurred to be declared as expenses.
-As a self-employed engineer this opportunity meant I could reduce the amount of corporation tax liable to the business.
+As a self-employed engineer this opportunity meant I could reduce the amount of corporation tax that the business was liable for.

 What are your future goals?

-My ultimate goal is to become a Chartered Engineer.
-Having recently completed my Post Graduate Certificate, I plan to work towards a Postgraduate Diploma and eventually an MSc in Technology Management.
-All of this, combined with further work experience, will reinforce my application to become chartered.
+My ultimate goal is to become a Chartered Engineer (CEng).
+Having recently completed my Post Graduate Certificate, I am working towards a Postgraduate Diploma and eventually plan to add an MSc, both in Technology Management.
+All of this, combined with further work experience, will reinforce my application to become Chartered.